ashkrit/corejava/tdd/src/main/java/tdd/auction/readme.md

 Kafka or equalivent will be used as message broker

 Commands
-Start - Auction house starts Auction for item
+Start - Auction house starts Auction for itemName
 Join - Bidder join auction
 Bid - Bidder places bid
-Price - Current price of item
+Price - Current price of itemName
 Close - Auction closed.
 Winner details are shared